LamarrSim/SQLamarr/README.md

 features.
-Most of the parametrizations are defined using *machine-learning*, and in particular Deep Neural Networks and Gradient Boosted Decision Trees, with a traing procedure defined in independent packages (*e.g.*
+Most of the parametrizations are defined using *machine-learning*, and in particular Deep Neural Networks and Gradient Boosted Decision Trees, with a training procedure defined in independent packages (*e.g.*
 [landerlini/lb-trksim-train](https://github.com/landerlini/lb-trksim-train)
 and [mbarbetti/lb-pidsim-train](https://github.com/mbarbetti/lb-pidsim-train)).